Duxon/visual_introduction_to_Fisher_information/README.md

 This repository contains the Python code used to generate the plots for the YouTube tutorial "A Visual Introduction to Fisher Information and the Cramér-Rao Lower Bound."

-The script uses `matplotlib` in `xkcd` mode to create an intuitive, step-by-step visual explanation of core statistical concepts, including Maximum Likelihood Estimation (MLE), the Cramér-Rao Lower Bound (CRLB), and the Fisher Information Matrix (FIM).
+The script uses `matplotlib` in `xkcd` mode to create an intuitive, step-by-step visual explanation of core statistical concepts, including Maximum Likelihood Estimation (MLE), the Cramér-Rao Lower Bound (CRLB), and the Fisher Information.

 ---